 • Put your kayak in the water at ocean high tide or within an hour after.
 Paddle upstream, continuing past the Washington Street Bridge to the upper reaches of the North River, including Herring Brook at the Indian Head River, and then return to Pembroke Town Forest as the tide begins to recede.
 (3+ hours total)

 • Stage a second vehicle at the Hanover Public Launch.
 Return to Pembroke Town Forest and put your kayak in the water 1-3 hours after the ocean high tide.
 Enjoy a one-way excursion to Hanover, with views along the way of Fox Hill Shipyard, Third Herring Brook, the Washington Street Bridge, and Herring Brook.
 (2+ hours total)

 • Stage a second vehicle at the Marshfield Launch at Union Street Bridge.
-Return to Pembroke Town Forest and put your kayak in the water 2-3 hours before the ocean high tide.
+Return to Pembroke Town Forest and put your kayak in the water 2-3 hours after the ocean high tide.
 Enjoy a one-way excursion to Marshfield, with views along the way of Route 3, Couch Beach, and various historic shipyards.
 (3+ hours total)